-The City of Asheville is in the midst of a large project to update the City’s Greenway Plan (G), ADA Transition Plan* (A), and Pedestrian Plan (P) (*By ADA transition we are specifically looking at accessibility improvements within the rights-of-way on our street network).
+The City of Asheville is wrapping up a multi-year process to update the City’s Greenway Plan (G), ADA Transition Plan* (A), and Pedestrian Plan (P). *By ADA transition we are specifically looking at accessibility improvements within the rights-of-way on our street network.

-The planning process, known as the Close the GAP, will identify a network of the pedestrian, greenway, and accessibility networks for our community as well as programs and policies to support it.
-We combined these plans because the pedestrian network will be a stronger one if the three aspects: greenways, ADA transitions, and pedestrian networks are planned at the same time.
+This process, known as Close the GAP, has identified greenway, accessibility, and pedestrian networks for our community as well as programs and policies to support the expansion of these networks.
+We combined these plans because the community’s overall pedestrian network will be a stronger one if the three aspects – greenways, ADA accessibility, and pedestrian networks are planned at the same time.

 Draft Plan Available for Review

-The draft plan is available at this link or by clicking the cover image below.
+The final draft of the GAP Plan is available at this link or by clicking the cover image below.

 Why Does Close the Gap Matter?